Acceptance Devices | Tap to Pay on Android Acceptance Devices App

 Start transactions directly from the Android device.

-Does not require integration with a point-of-sale (POS) system.
+No integration required with a point-of-sale (POS) system.

-Can be used as a back-up option for accepting payments when your POS system is
+Serves as a backup option when your POS system is unavailable for Local or Cloud

 IMPORTANT